WallStreetMojo

 Let’s understand the same with the help of an example:

-Lincoln Corp has made investments in certain machinery and capital instruments required to produce Buyer specific products.
-Since the investments are made by Lincoln exclusively to meet the needs of the buyer (let say, Prawn International).
-By entering into a Vertical Joint Venture with Prawn International, Lincoln Corp can avoid the uncertainty associated with contracts, which are usually for a specified time period only and can lead to discontinued business.
+Lincoln Corp has invested in certain machinery and capital instruments required to produce Buyer specific products.
+Since Lincoln makes the investments exclusively to meet the buyer's needs (let's say, Prawn International).
+By entering into a Vertical Joint Venture with Prawn International, Lincoln Corp can avoid the uncertainty associated with contracts, usually for a specified period only, leading to discontinued business.

 #4 – Horizontal Joint Venture

-Under this type of Joint Venture, the transaction happens between companies that are in the same general line of business and that may use the products from the Joint venture to sell to their own customers or to create an output that can be sold to the same group of customers.
-Managing a horizontal joint Venture is usually cumbersome and often results in disputes as the alliance is between partners, which are into the same line of business.
+Under this type of Joint Venture, the transaction happens between companies in the same general line of business.
+They may use the products from the Joint venture to sell to their customers or create an output that can be sold to the same group of customers.
+Managing a horizontal joint Venture is usually cumbersome and often results in disputes as the alliance is between partners in the same line of business.
 Also, these types of Joint Ventures suffer from opportunistic behavior between the partners due to being in the same general line of business.
-Under such types of Joint Ventures, the gains are equally shared by both parties.
+Under such types of Joint Ventures, both parties equally share the gains.

 Example